zifuwan/Sigma/README.md

 ![](figs/sigma.png)

-`Sigma` stands as a lightweight and efficient method, striking a remarkable balance between accuracy and speed.
+`Sigma`, as a lightweight and efficient method, reaches a balance between accuracy and speed.

 ![](figs/overall_flops.png)